Humble yourselves learn to become good MPs - John Kumah, Sticka counseled

-According to the Managing Editor of the Informer newspaper, the former Chief Executive Officer (CEO) of National Entrepreneurship and Innovation Programme (NEIP), Mr. John Kumah and the former CEO of the Microfinance and Small Loans Centre (MASLOC), Mr. Stephen Amoah, performed well in their previous portfolios and must replicate same in the lawmaking house
+According to the Managing Editor of the Informer newspaper, the former Chief Executives Officer (CEO) of National Entrepreneurship and Innovation Programme (NEIP), Mr. John Kumah and the former CEO of the Microfinance and Small Loans Centre (MASLOC), Mr. Stephen Amoah popularly known as Sticka performed well in their previous portfolios and must replicate same in the lawmaking house

 The veteran journalist who spoke on Kumasi-based Oyerepa FM monitored by MyNewsGh.com explained, the duo will become good MPs only if they humble themselves and learn from the likes of Hon.
 Osei Kyei-Mensah-Bonsu and other experienced lawmakers.